Goddy36-A/Goddy36-A/README.md

 ## Let’s Connect
 I’m open to collaboration, mentorship, funding opportunities, or just sharing ideas around inclusive innovation and tech for Africa.I would appreciate an international community of young people.
+I have started a student creativity movement even outside computing #ideawood , you can reach out my socials.

 - **Email:** godfreyainebyoona36@gmail.com
 - **LinkedIn:** [Godfrey Ainebyoona](https://www.linkedin.com/in/godfrey-ainebyoona)